ivan-perevala/camera_projection_painter_addon_manual/props/cameraprops.rst

 Calibration Group
 -----------------

-By defining a group we state that all images in this group have the same calibration properties, e.g. the same focal length, the same principal point.
+By defining a group for Reality Capture (XMP) we state that all images in this group have the same calibration properties, e.g. the same focal length, the same principal point.
 Use "-1" if you do not want to group the parameters

 Distortion Group
 ----------------

-By defining a group we state that all images in this group have the same lens properties, e.g. the same lens distortion coefficients.
+By defining a group for Reality Capture (XMP) we state that all images in this group have the same lens properties, e.g. the same lens distortion coefficients.
 Use "-1" if you do not want to group the parameters

 In Texturing
 ------------

-Whether to use an image to create an object texture
+Whether to use an image to create an object texture for Reality Capture (XMP)

 In Meshing
 ----------

-Whether to use an image to create the object mesh data
+Whether to use an image to create the object mesh data for Reality Capture (XMP)